 For Patients & Visitors

-Despite the Government’s easing of nationwide restrictions from Monday 19th July, we expect all patients, visitors and staff to continue to follow the Trust’s Covid-19 safety measures and help us to keep everyone safe.
+Despite the Government’s easing of nationwide restrictions, we expect all patients, visitors and staff to continue to follow the Trust’s Covid-19 safety measures and help us to keep everyone safe.

 Please continue to:

 - Stay at least 2m apart where possible

 Thank you for observing our strict safety measures when attending our hospitals.

 Visiting Restrictions Remain In Place Across Our Hospitals

 Visiting remains suspended at our hospitals including in A&E with the following exceptions:

 - A parent / responsible adult visiting a child